1st day: Tuesday19 September,9.00-17.00

 - Development and critical assessment of your VENI project idea;

 - Training of your presentation skills specifically for the VENI-committee (when you reach the interview round).

 DURATION AND TIME INVESTMENT

-- Half-day introduction to the VENI instrument; procedures, evaluation criteria, do’s & don’ts;
+- One day introduction to the VENI instrument; procedures, evaluation criteria, do’s & don’ts;

 - Half-day group feedback session (with trainer and Arend Zomer) on your draft proposal.